 There are a number of pieces of legislation that give consumers the right to either withdraw or cancel depending on how the agreement is entered into (such as face to face, distance or doorstep selling) or the nature of the agreement.

-The right to withdraw from most credit agreements after entering into it comes from the CCA (see Section 66A of the CCA).
+The right to withdraw from most credit agreements after entering into them comes from the CCA (see Section 66A of the CCA).
 This gives the customer a right to withdraw after entering into many regulated credit agreements, without giving any reason, within 14 days of the day after execution by both parties of the regulated credit agreement.

 This right does not apply where: